openbsd/src/gnu/llvm/tools/clang/docs/UsersManual.rst

       /WX-                    Do not treat warnings as errors /WX                     Treat warnings as errors
       /w                      Disable all warnings
-      /Y-                     Disable precompiled headers, overrides /Yc and /Yu /Yc<filename>           Generate a pch file for all code up to and including <filename>
+      /X                      Don't add %INCLUDE% to the include search path /Y-                     Disable precompiled headers, overrides /Yc and /Yu /Yc<filename>           Generate a pch file for all code up to and including <filename>
       /Yu<filename>           Load a pch file and use it instead of all code up to and including <filename>